Blog

 1. HIPAA (Health Insurance Portability and Accountability Act)

-HIPAA is one of the most well-known regulations, designed to protect patient information in the US, ensuring it remains confidential and secure.
+HIPAA is the most well-known healthcare compliance regulations, designed to protect patient information in the US, ensuring it remains confidential and secure.
 Organisations must implement safeguards to protect data, conduct regular training, and have contingency plans in place.
 Non-compliance can lead to penalties ranging from $141 to $2,134,831 per violation, with annual caps of up to $2,067,813.

 Shockingly, 89% of audited entities fail to comply with the Right of Access under HIPAA, and 67% fail to meet requirements for breach notifications.
 Healthcare organisations need to stay on top of these regulations to avoid costly penalties and reputational damage, and comprehensive data classification is critical for meeting these compliance demands as well as protecting sensitive patient data.